-Sophie’s current work explore on the intangible elements of politics including: the conjunction of political imaginary and legitimacy, charisma and personality politics, the evolution of political imaginary, the constructions of political and national narratives, the role of emotions in politics, etc.
+Sophie’s current work explores the intangible elements of politics, including: the conjunction of political imaginary and legitimacy, charisma and personality politics, the evolution of political imaginary, the constructions of political and national narratives, the role of emotions in politics.

-Sophie has made considerable efforts to give visibility to Malaysian Studies by publishing in both international academic and non-academic outlets, she contributes to publications such as New Mandala, Le Monde, Libération, Mediapart...etc.
+Sophie has made considerable efforts to give visibility to Malaysian Studies by publishing in both international academic and non-academic outlets, contributing to publications such as New Mandala, Le Monde, Libération, Mediapart, etc.

-In 2021, Sophie founded SoCo a political consulting firm based in Kuala Lumpur and specialised in Expertise, Education and Advice for private and public entities, and government agencies.
-For all enquiries please send an email to email@example.com .
+In 2021, Sophie founded SoCo a political consulting firm based in Kuala Lumpur that specialises in Expertise, Education and Advice for private and public entities, and government agencies.